 Here are a few reminders for disinfecting your portable suction unit:

-• Disconnect the unit from any power source prior to cleaning.
+- Disconnect the unit from any power source before cleaning.

 Remember: a great rule of thumb in patient care is to always treat the patient as you would want to be treated.
 And the same can be true of your equipment: Always maintain it in the condition you would want it kept if you were on the receiving end of the treatment.